 Results of regression bring particular learning for our analysis.
 Firstly, the impact of human resources on facility outputs is positive and significant at 99% in all specifications.
-Coefficients can be read as productivity indicators, and show that increasing working hours devoted to immunization by one per cent (measured as total working hours per 10,000 populations) would result on three additional child being fully immunized (seeTable 48)
+Coefficients can be read as productivity indicators, and show that increasing working hours devoted to immunization by one per cent (measured as total working hours per 10,000 populations) would result on three additional child being fully immunized (see Table 38).
+Devoting more staff time towards immunization has comparable impact on total number of